dusty-nv/jetson-inference/docs/detectnet-example-2.md

 camera = jetson.utils.videoSource("csi://0")      # '/dev/video0' for V4L2
 ```

 The string passed to `videoSource()` can actually be any valid resource URI, whether it be a camera, video file, or network stream.
-For more information about video streams and URI formats, please see the [Camera Streaming and Multimedia](aux-streaming.md) page.
+For more information about video streams and protocols, please see the [Camera Streaming and Multimedia](aux-streaming.md) page.

 > **note**:  for compatible cameras to use, see these sections of the Jetson Wiki: <br/>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Nano:&nbsp;&nbsp;[`https://eLinux.org/Jetson_Nano#Cameras`](https://elinux.org/Jetson_Nano#Cameras) <br/>